MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/block-download-from-sites.md

 description: Learn how administrators can block download of files from a SharePoint and OneDrive without using conditional access policies.
 ---

-# Block the download of files from a SharePoint site or OneDrive (preview)
+# Block download policy for SharePoint sites and OneDrive

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]